-- Special Education Administrator (SEA): SEAs enhance the quality of instructional practices for students with disabilities by implementing data-driven consultation and coaching cycles with school teams, fostering intentional collaboration among stakeholders. - Behavior Support Team (BST): The Behavior Support Team provides consultation, modeling, and coaching to school teams encountering students with disabilities

-- who exhibit challenging behavior, including support to conduct Functional Behavior Assessments (FBAs) and write Behavior Intervention Plans (BIPs). - Assistive Tech (ATRC): The ATRC Team provides consultations, assessments, devices, and training, based on referrals as part of the Individualized Education Program (IEP) process.
+- Special Education Coordinators (SEC): SECs enhance the quality of instructional practices for students with disabilities by implementing data-driven consultation and coaching cycles with network and school teams, fostering intentional collaboration among stakeholders. - Behavior Support Team (BST): The Behavior Support Team provides consultation, modeling, and coaching to school teams encountering students with disabilities who exhibit challenging behavior, including support to conduct Functional Behavior Assessments (FBAs) and write Behavior Intervention Plans (BIPs). - Assistive Tech (ATRC): The ATRC Team provides consultations, assessments, devices, and training, based on referrals as part of the Individualized Education Program (IEP) process.
 The goal is to help students access their curriculum when traditional methods are not effective.
-The ATRC Team may provide access to devices and tools that are not available at the school level, or train teams on how to use the tools they already have. - District Representative (DR): DRs assist in monitoring special education programs, IEPs, and related services to ensure compliance with federal and state regulations and CPS policies and procedures.
+The ATRC Team may provide access to devices and tools that are not available at the school level, or train teams on how to use the tools they already have.